git03-Nguyen/RAG-LLM/README.md

-# RAG-LLM v0.2
+# RAG-LLM v0.3
 ## Introduction
 This repository contains the python code to store knowledge base and retrieve related movies by query.
-This is v0.2 of the project.
+This is v0.3 of the project.
 The project is built on top of FastAPI.
 ### Main features
 - **Knowledge Base API:** Manage the knowledge base (sync, drop, collections).
 - **Retriever API:** Retrieve related movies by query in given collection.
+- **RAG API:** Using LLM adn related docs retrieved from knowledge base to generate response.
 - **Navigation API:** Return type of route and params to navigate the web by query.
 ### New updates
 - You can select Gemini model or OpenAI model by changing ```USE_GEMINI=TRUE``` in .env file.
+- New features:
-- New feature: Navigate the web by query.
+  - Navigate the web by query.
+(Consuming a lot of tokens to analysis query and generate best answer for you).
+  - RAG API.
+(Consuming tokens than navigate API).
 ## Container Setup
 1. Clone the repository.
 2. Create .env file from .env.example (at the same level of .env.example).